um-grex/grex-docs/content/docs/grex/software/_index.md

 ## How software is installed and distributed

 There are several mechanisms of software installation under Linux.
-One of them is using Linux software package manager (_apt_ on Ubuntu, _yum_ on Centos, etc) and a binary package repository provided by some third party.
-These package managers would install a version of the code system wide, into standard OS directories like _/usr/bin_ where it would be immediately available in the systems PATH (PATH is a variable that specifies where the operating systems would look for executable code).
+One of them is using Linux software package manager (__apt__ on Ubuntu, __yum__ on Centos, etc) and a binary package repository provided by some third party.
+These package managers would install a version of the code system wide, into standard OS directories like __/usr/bin__ where it would be immediately available in the systems PATH (PATH is a variable that specifies where the operating systems would look for executable code).

 This method of installation is often practiced on person's own workstations, because it requires no knowledge other than syntax of the OS package manager.
-There are however significant drawbacks to it for using on HPC clusters that consists of many compute nodes and are shared by many users.
+There are however significant drawbacks to it for using on HPC clusters that consists of many compute nodes and are shared by many users:

 {{< hint warning >}}
 - Need of root access to install in the base OS is a systems stability and security threat, and has a potential of users interfering with each other.